iexcloud/docs/source/migrating-and-importing-data/accessing-s3-via-storage-integration.md

 ## What's Next?

-Now that you've configured AWS storage integration for your bucket, you can [load your bucket data into Apperate](./loading-data-from-aws-s3.md) for delivering to your apps.
+Now that you've configured AWS Integration for your bucket, you can [load your bucket data into Apperate](./loading-data-from-aws-s3.md) for delivering to your apps.

-If you're interested in adding your AWS credentials to your IEX Cloud workspace instead of using Apperate's AWS storage integration, see [Accessing S3 via Your Access Key](./accessing-s3-via-your-access-key.md).
+If you're interested in adding your AWS credentials to your IEX Cloud workspace instead of using Apperate's AWS Integration, see [Accessing S3 via Your Access Key](./accessing-s3-via-your-access-key.md).